kw5km/Nanopore-Constrained-Code/README.md

-Constrained Coding for Error Mitigation in Nanopore-Based DNA Data Storage
+#Constrained Coding for Error Mitigation in Nanopore-Based DNA Data Storage
+## Contents Description
 * requirements.txt: run in order to create a conda env with the library requirements for this repository.
   '''
   conda create --name <env_name> --file requirements.txt